speculatrix/live_interface_stats/README.md

 my code is released under the GPLv3

-the jquery sparklines code was released under the
+the jquery sparklines project released their code under the
 <a href="https://opensource.org/licenses/BSD-3-Clause">New BSD licence</a>
+and was copied and adapted to make this work.

 # screenshot of graph